Adelino Trindade

-Adelino Trindade Coelho Manek de Oliveira Reis (born 2 June 1995), simply known as Adelino or Ady, is an East Timorese footballer who plays as a midfielder for Dili United and the Timor-Leste national team.
+Adelino Trindade Coelho Manek de Oliveira Reis (born 2 June 1995), simply known as Adelino or Ady, is an East Timorese footballer who plays as a midfielder for Liga Futebol Timor-Leste club Karketu Dili.

 International career

 Adelino made his senior international debut on 21 November 2010 in a friendly match against Indonesia, becoming the youngest player to make his debut for the Timor-Leste national team at 15 years 172 days.

 International goals

 Scores and results list Timor-Leste's goal tally first.